leonbeckmann/lkm-tlskit/README.md

 * **Socket hiding:**

-A socket can be hidden from user space regarding its transport protocol (TCP/UDP) and its assigned port.
+A TCP or UDP socket can be hidden from user space regarding its assigned port.
 This is implemented by hooking the *recvmsg()* syscall and the *show()* methods of the udp, udp6, tcp and tcp6 sequence operations from the */proc* directory.

 * **Keylogger:**